Skip to content

 LayerTypical settings

-templates / manifestsblock policy defaults, tracer defaults, image posture
+templates / manifestsblock policy defaults, genesis, P2P seeds, image posture

-node profilesservice-node posture, logging, simulation, parallel execution, dashboard, monitoring
+node profilesBDS/service posture, logging, simulation, parallel execution, dashboard, monitoring, advanced runtime defaults

 rendered config.tomleffective runtime values, including execution engine policy